03 Using R syntax

 text does not provide more tokens than the transformer can process.
 This

-maximal value is set in the configuration of the transformer (see
+maximum value is set in the configuration of the transformer (see

 ignored.
 In some instances you might want to analyze long texts.
 In